Skip to main content

 A practical timeline looks like this:

-Prepare for interviews, funding checks and document requests
+After applying, prepare for interviews, funding checks and university document requests.

-This section should be reviewed every admission cycle.
-The strategy stays the same, but the exact dates may change.
+This section should be reviewed every admission cycle because UCAT and UCAS dates can change.

 Reality Check: Fully Funded MBBS Scholarships Are Rare